-When replacing your roof, there are countless materials that you can choose from, each having their own strengths and weaknesses.
+For a roof replacement project, there are countless materials that you can choose from, each having their own strengths and weaknesses.
 Some are more suitable for harsh weather conditions, while others specialize in insulating the air in your home.
 Because of the amount of different roofing materials, it may be hard to truly find the best option for you and your home.
-To help with your search for the right one, here are 5 roofing materials to consider for your house.
+To help with your search for the right materials when replacing your roof, here are 5 roofing materials to consider for your house.

 Composite/Asphalt Shingles